RasaHQ/breakoutbot/README.md

 ## Start Locally

 If you want to play around with this game locally you can clone this repository and setup Rasa.
+This project currently uses Rasa version 1.10.

 ```
 git clone git@github.com:RasaHQ/breakoutbot.git